-Management's Discussion and Analysis For the year ended December 31, 2018 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three month period ended March 31, 2019 (Expressed in Canadian dollars, unless otherwise noted)

 Supply deficits (continued)

 Cumulative supply cuts

 (Source: Paladin Energy - Uranium supply cuts)

 Supply disruption concerns

 Recent political tensions between Russia and Western powers have resulted in new U.S. sanctions against Russia.
 In turn, Russian lawmakers have proposed measures that will halt enriched uranium exports to the U.S. - a move other countries could follow - which analysts believe could reset the supply and demand picture.
 Russia is a major source of secondary supply.
 It controls 50 per cent of the uranium enrichment capacity, and, through its relationship with Kazakhstan and Uzbekistan (both former Soviet republics), and its domestic production, Russia has influence over half of the world's uranium supply.